datacosmosinfotech/Bank-Customer-Churn-Analysis/README.md

 # 🏦 Bank Customer Churn Analysis Power BI Dashboard

+## Problem Statement
+The bank is experiencing customer churn but lacks clear visibility into which customer segments are leaving and why, making it difficult to design effective retention strategies.

 ## 📌 Project Overview

 Customer churn is a major concern in the banking industry, as retaining existing customers is more cost effective than acquiring new ones.